 Environmental Optometry Services

-We provide patient education and advice regarding environmental and occupational factors which influence visual performance, safety, comfort and hygiene.
+We provide patient education and advice regarding environmental and occupational factors that influence visual performance, safety, comfort, and hygiene.